The background

 The action

-The expert advice covered the project's feasibility and sustainability, including eligibility and compliance with the relevant EU environmental directives, the operator's capacity for effective implementation, the adequacy and efficiency of the proposed engineering measures, climate proofing, and financial and economic analysis.
+The EIB experts worked closely with local and regional partners to help ensure the project's overall success.
+They reviewed the project's feasibility and sustainability, including eligibility and compliance with the relevant EU environmental directives, the operator's capacity to implement the plan effectively and the technical soundness of the proposed engineering measures.

 The results